vlajna95/CS_Adventures/README.md

 # Adventures on the sea

-A text game made with [ChoiceScript](https://github.com/dfabulich/choicescript), a language for making multichoice games from (Choice of Games](https://choiceofgames.com/).
+A text game made with [ChoiceScript](https://github.com/dfabulich/choicescript), a language for making multichoice games from [Choice of Games](https://choiceofgames.com/).

 ## Main features